Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-yubihsm-auth/commands/list-credentials.md

 ## Available

-All YubiKeys with the YubiHSM Auth application.
+All YubiKeys with the YubiHSM Auth application (included in firmware version 5.4.3 and later).

 ## SDK classes